Ammayi Kosam: Plot

 Venkat, Ravi, Balu and Venu are four unemployed youth who just pass their time by teasing women.
 Their parents keep scolding them for not being serious about their career and spoiling their name.
 A girl named Anjali moves into a neighboring house along with her family.
 After these four friends tried to tease her, instead of taking offense, she reciprocate the same with them.
 They later become good friends.

 Anjali recognizes that each of the four friends has a unique talent.
 Venkat writes good poetry, Ravi is a bike racer, Balu has exemplary culinary skills and Venu is skilled at mimicry.
 She encourages them to improve their skills in their respective fields.
 On her birthday, all of them present a gift to her, after stealing something from their homes to propose their love.
 She accepts all four proposals and promise each to marry them only if they return after becoming successful in their career.
 They work hard and settle in their careers.
 When they return, actually wanting to marry her, they realize that she is marrying someone else, an army man.
 They try to stop the marriage accusing her of cheating them.
 Anjali's father reveals their flashback about how he lost his son because of not guiding him properly.
 Anjali did not want to see anyone to meet the same fate as her brother and diverted their energies to excel in their careers, in the name of love.
 The story ends with the four friends realizing Anjali's greatness and performing her marriage with the army man.

+Production

+The Telugu remake of Thulli Thirintha Kaalam began production in the end of 1998 with Editor Mohan as the producer starring Vadde Naveen and Raasi.